Skip to content

 )

-To let users select the root entity of the OCEL graph, define two classes:
+To let users select the root, we define two small input models:

 • ObjectRoot for selecting an object by its ID